astrolabsoftware/fink-broker/docs/tutorials/bogus_filtering.md

 **Context**

-This tutorial illustrates the basics of connecting to the raw database, and filtering out alerts that do not satisfy quality criteria.
+This tutorial illustrates the basics of connecting to the raw database (Parquet), filtering out alerts that do not satisfy quality criteria, and pushing remaining alerts to the science database (HBase).

 **Before starting**